CarlosLF/Traffic_Sign_Classifier_P2/README.md

 ![alt text][image3]

-As a last step, I normalized the image data because ...
+As a last step, I normalized the image data because it will help the trainning process of the neural network.

-I decided to generate additional data because ...
+I decided to generate additional data because some of the data sample classes have very few samples.
+Therefore, I try to generate samples based on the average samples.
+The objetive was to have a more balanced number of samples, in order to make the neural network more robust.

-To add more data to the the data set, I used the following techniques because ...
+To add more data to the the data set, I used the following techniques

+1) Compute the average number of samples (m)
+2) For each class that has fewer samples than the average (m), we perform the following:
+	2.a) Generate k samples of the class, in order to have at least a number of samples equal to the average 2.b) Each sample is generated using one of the following operation: translation, rotation, bright, blur and affine transformation.
+Each operation is choosed randomnly.

+The objetive of this dataset was to make the neural network more robust to different inputs.

 Here is an example of an original image and an augmented image:

-![alt text][image3]
+![alt text][image4]

 The difference between the original data set and the augmented data set is the following ...